-Motorists may encounter intermittent lane closures this week as contractors wrap-up work on several roads in Bucks and Montgomery in preparation for opening the new Route 202 Parkway, the Pennsylvania Department of Transportation said.
+Drivers will encounter periodic lane closures in Bucks and Montgomery counties this week for Route 202 Parkway construction, the Pennsylvania Department of Transportation said.

 Motorists should anticipate delays and add extra time for travel through the construction areas.
 All planned activities are contingent on the weather.